gallettilance/gallettilance.github.io/final_project.md

   - Visualizations of data (interactive visualizations are highly encouraged).
   - Description of data processing and modeling (what the code does).
   - Results showing that you achieved your goal.

+ The 10-minute presentation should be a recording uploaded to YouTube.
+Please add the video link to the beginning of your report.

 ## Example Project Ideas

  **Spark!
-Projects:** You are welcome to choose a Spark! project from [this link](https://docs.google.com/document/d/1jnalQ6P5rKLYlcmh3uG7_iDv29xXOs-Tw_qn8WPF7Eo).
+Projects:** You are welcome to choose a Spark! project from [this link](#).
 There would be an additional requirement of presenting a poster at demo day at the end of the semester.
 As part of doing a Spark! project, you would get access to Spark!
 Experts in Residence and SMEs via [booking links](www.bu.edu/spark/consultations) and project support from the Spark! program team Thursday evenings at Spark’s Syntax & Snax event from 4-7pm at Spark (CDS207).

  We also encourage you to come up with your own ideas that you can feel passionate about, but we list here some (random) example project ideas.